rjsamson/rjsamson.github.com/source/_posts/2012-10-29-playing-with-rubinius.markdown

 comments: true
 categories: [Ruby, Rails, Rubinius]
 ---
 I recently started hacking around with Rubinius.
 Way cool stuff.
 I haven't been able to get Rails up and running under Rubinius yet, but the only area where I'm seeing issues so far is with Haml.
-I've managed to track down 2 encoding related bugs that are stopping Haml from renderding properly.
+I've managed to track down 2 encoding related bugs that are stopping Haml from rendering properly.

 ### ascii_only?